Amy Katherine is a chocolate connoisseur who is always in search of new ways to redefine life as a chocoholic.

-By this point, we all know what chocolate is.
-But how exactly does it compare to fudge?
-What is the difference that make these two delicious treats such different taste experiences?
+We all know what chocolate is.
+We all know what fudge is.
+But what makes these two delicious treats such different taste experiences?

 Smooth, hard, and shell-like